-The Corporation is of the opinion that with minimal processing (washing, screening) the silica percentages of the sand can be further increased.
+With minimal processing (washing, screening) the silica percentages of the sand have been increased beyond 95%.
+The silica content can be improved further still through additional processes such as attrition scrubbing, desliming, cycloning and hydrosizing.

 The mesh sizes found in our samples fall in line with silica sand sizes currently used in industry for the purpose of "fracing."
-Currently, the Corporation has an independent lab testing the Corporation's samples against the frac sand specifications as set by the American Petroleum Institute (API).
-Results are expected to be received during the second guarter of 2011.
+Currently, the Corporation has Stim-Lab, Inc. and Loring Laboratories Ltd., both independent labs, testing the Corporation's samples against the frac sand specifications as set by the American Petroleum Institute.
+Results are expected to be received during the second quarter of 2011.